In 2020 I self-published LIFE RUINER, a micro-memoir about my experience of getting diagnosed with herpes. Here’s why.

-If you would like to read LIFE RUINER, you can join my Patreon here.
+To read LIFE RUINER, join my Patreon here.

 If you are in an emotionally or physically abusive relationship, please know that you are not alone.
 An STI is not a reflection of your character, and you always deserve to be treated with kindness, respect and generosity.
 It doesn’t matter if you have herpes, or HIV, or HPV, or shingles, or mono, or COVID-19.
 Viruses are part of our bodies, and they don’t justify cruelty or abuse.

 Click here to access confidential support from the National Domestic Violence Hotline.

 4 thoughts on “Introducing “LIFE RUINER,” A Micro-Memoir About Herpes and Abusive Relationships”